Frequently asked questions for a long term traveller

 As you are getting older do you think about settling down, marrying etc.?

-I’m 29.
+I'm in my early 30's.
 To me this is far from old.
-Even 39 or 49 wouldn’t count, and if you have enough spirit in you, 59 and 99 are not old either.
+Even 39 or 49 wouldn't count, and if you have enough spirit in you, 59 and 99 are not old either.
 I know people those ages who would put teenagers to shame in their sense of adventure and scope of life enjoyment.
 While some people may feel that the number of laps you have completed of the solar system has any real significance.
 I do not.
-As far as I’m concerned, age dictates nothing.
-It’s just a number.
+As far as I'm concerned, age dictates nothing.
+It's just a number.

 As much fun as it is, I don't plan to have this nomadic lifestyle forever.
 Some day (in 2/5/10 years?)
 I'll stop and have something close to traditional stability (and perhaps travel only for a month or two out of the year) and the chance to have my own family if I decide to.
 While I may not be able to do this now in my current travel mode, knowing that this is open to me whenever I choose is very comforting.